Sebo-the-tramp/Sebo-the-tramp.github.io/content/_index.md

 ---

-I am a computer vision researcher working on 3D scene reconstruction and generation, geometry-grounded foundation models, world models, and Gaussian Splatting.
-My current research focuses on how machines can perceive space beyond point clouds and pixels: reconstructing geometry, grounding it semantically, and reasoning about dynamic scenes at scale.
+Sebastian Cavada is a computer vision researcher working on 3D scene reconstruction and generation, geometry-grounded foundation models, world models, and Gaussian Splatting.
+His research focuses on perception systems that reconstruct, ground, and reason about dynamic 3D scenes beyond point clouds and pixels.

-I recently completed a Master of Research in Computer Vision at MBZUAI, supervised by Prof. Ian Reid.
-I will be joining Lund University for a PhD on large-scale 3D reconstruction and navigation, combining geometric computer vision with machine learning to build accurate, reliable visual maps.
-I have conducted research with Astra-Vision at Inria Paris, CVI2 at the University of Luxembourg, FBK E3DA, and CovisionLab.
-Across these experiences, I have worked on 3D foundation models, camera-aware reconstruction, CAD-oriented multimodal agents, TinyML vision pipelines, and physics-grounded benchmarks for foundation models.
+After completing an M.Res. in Computer Vision at MBZUAI under Prof. Ian Reid, Sebastian has conducted research with Astra-Vision at Inria Paris, CVI2 at the University of Luxembourg, FBK E3DA, and CovisionLab.
+His work spans 3D foundation models, camera-aware reconstruction, CAD-oriented multimodal agents, TinyML vision pipelines, physics-grounded benchmarks, and reliable visual mapping for large environments.

-My longer-term goal is to build perception systems that combine 3D structure, language-based reasoning, and efficient representations in ways that can generalize beyond narrow reconstruction settings.

 <!-- ### Hackathons and Competitions:
 I thrive in collaborative environments, which is why I frequently participate in hackathons.
 One highlight was HackZurich, Europe’s largest hackathon, where my team developed “Out of the Blue,” a tool transforming 2D blueprints into detailed 4D models.
 This project not only showcased our technical skills but also emphasized our ability to innovate under pressure.
 Another significant event was the Pioneers 4.0 Hackathon in the UAE, where my team created an optimization solution for tea production, winning first place and securing an internship with LIPTON tea. 🌍✨